 Often doctors will recommend starting with a nonsurgical treatment, such as:

-If physical therapy, chiropractic medicine, medications, or injections don’t help, your doctor may recommend that you consider surgery to stabilize your sacroiliac joint through fusion (joining bones together into one solid structure).
-SI joint fusion surgery with the Rialto™ SI fusion system is a minimally invasive surgery.
+If physical therapy, chiropractic treatment, medications, or injections don’t help, your doctor may recommend that you consider surgery to stabilise your sacroiliac joint through fusion (joining bones together into one solid structure).
+SI joint fusion can now be performed as a minimally invasive surgery using a posterior approach.
 You and your medical team can decide if surgery is a good option to treat your sacroiliac joint disease.

 The best treatment for you depends on your unique situation.
-Discuss treatment options with your doctor.
+Talk with your doctor about diagnosis and treatment.

-Need help finding a doctor who specializes in the SI joint?
-Use our handy search tool.
+Need help finding a doctor who specialises in the SI joint?
+Use our handy search guide.